New York Pension Plans

-Retirement is a big life change, and preparing for retirement requires a lot of planning and financial strategy.
+Retirement is a significant life change, and preparing for it often involves careful planning and coordination across multiple financial components.

-For over 50 years, our advisors have been helping clients navigate the unique aspects of 403(b) accounts.
-We have helped hundreds of educators navigate all their retirement options and are familiar with the many choices you will face.
-Your advisor can provide you with information about your state retirement plan and how to coordinate your pension plan, social security, and 403(b) to plan for the retirement you envision and deserve.
+For more than 50 years, our advisors have helped clients navigate the many aspects of retirement planning.
+We have worked with educators and public employees to help them understand their retirement options and the choices they may face.
+Your advisor can provide information about your state retirement plan and help explain how pension benefits may coordinate with Social Security and a 403(b) account as part of your overall retirement planning process.

-Use this information below as a guide to help you in your retirement planning process, or you can CONTACT US today to schedule a retirement review.
+Use the information below as a general guide during your retirement planning process, or contact us to schedule a retirement review.

-Most NYSRS members will receive a service retirement benefit upon completion of their public service careers.
+Most New York State Retirement System members may be eligible to receive a service retirement benefit after completing their public service careers.

-Eligibility for retirement, disability, and death benefits for members depends on factors such as tier of membership, age, earnings and service credit.
-We help explain how you can calculate your maximum annual pension.
+Eligibility for retirement, disability, and death benefits depends on various factors, including membership tier, age, earnings, and service credit.
+We help explain how these factors are used when calculating an estimated annual pension benefit.

 MEMBERSHIP

-Membership in NYSTRS is mandatory and automatic for all full-time teachers, teaching assistants, guidance counselors and administrators employed in (1) New York State public schools (excluding those in New York City), (2) BOCES or (3) charter schools that opted to participate as an employer in NYSTRS.
+Membership in NYSTRS is mandatory and automatic for full-time teachers, teaching assistants, guidance counselors, and administrators employed in New York State public schools (excluding New York City), BOCES, or charter schools that participate in NYSTRS.

-Membership for teachers employed less than full time is optional.
+Membership for teachers employed on a part-time basis is optional.
 Employers are required to notify part-time teachers in writing of their right to membership.

 ELIGIBILITY

-There are six tiers of membership, based upon date of membership, with different benefit calculations and eligibility requirements for each tier.
+There are six membership tiers, determined by the date of membership, each with different benefit calculations and eligibility requirements.

 Tier 5 and 6 members may retire at age 55 with 10 years of state service credit.